Azure/iotedge-lorawan-starterkit/docs/user-guide/scalability.md

 # Scalability

-Different [deployment scenarios](./deployment-scenarios.md) have impact on the scalability of your LNS (LoRa network server).
+Different [deployment scenarios](./deployment-scenarios.md) have impact on the scalability of your LNS (LoRaWAN Network Server).

 ## Connection ownership